 - Generate funds to support local safe cycling initiatives in Alberta

-- NEW for 2014 – TEAM Alberta Bike Swap for the Airdrie to Olds to Airdrie MS Tour.
+- TEAM Alberta Bike Swap for the Airdrie to Olds to Airdrie MS Tour.
 Team page HERE

 What we learned:

 If the measure of success is seeing the smile on someone’s face when they find their perfect bike, the bikes swaps are a resounding success.
 If the measure of success is to make money, then we’ve failed.
 We acknowledge that it will take time to recover the significant outlay of cash for racks, hall and truck rentals, banking fees, and expenses.
-We put our money where our wheels are, and will continue to donate half the profit to community cycling-based initiatives rather than define success by money only.
+We put our money where our wheels are, and will continue to donate half the profit to community cycling-based initiatives rather than define success by money.

 We are geared toward name brand, adult oriented bikes.

-There are thousands of new economy bikes available from a number of outlets, they are referred to as ‘bicycle shaped objects’, that are better to look at than to ride.
+There are thousands of new economy bikes available from a number of outlets, they are referred to as ‘Bicycle Shaped Objects’, that are better to look at than to ride.
 Unless they come to swap in brand new condition, they will not pass the safety check.